Setting Up Actions

 Overview

-Use Cases (also called Scenarios) are customizable conversation flows that guide your AI through specific processes and actions when someone calls.
+Actions (otherwise known as Scenarios) are customizable conversation flows that guide your AI through specific processes and actions when someone calls.
 They define what Gail should say, what information to collect, and how to handle different situations.

-To set up Use Cases:
+To set up Actions:

 1. Log into your Gail portal